Boneysan/Easy_Splunk/README.md

 A comprehensive shell-based orchestration toolkit for deploying, managing, and securing a containerized Splunk cluster on Docker or Podman.
 Supports air-gapped environments, automated credential/TLS generation, integrated monitoring (Prometheus + Grafana), and hardened RHEL/Fedora deployments.

-**✅ Latest Update**: Fixed container runtime detection for RHEL 8, CentOS 8, Rocky Linux, and other enterprise distributions.
+**✅ Latest Update**: Enhanced error handling with detailed troubleshooting steps and comprehensive guidance for common deployment issues.
+Fixed container runtime detection for RHEL 8, CentOS 8, Rocky Linux, and other enterprise distributions.

 ---